glebanya13/course-bot/README.md

 # 🔥 Course Bot Telegram
-The SuetaWBBot is a comprehensive bot application designed to interact with users through a messaging platform, providing a range of functionalities and services.
+Comprehensive bot application designed to interact with users through a messaging platform, providing a range of functionalities and services.
 The bot is built using a modular architecture, with separate modules for handling messages, commands, and callbacks, as well as services for managing user data and administrative tasks.
 The project aims to provide a flexible and customizable bot solution that can be easily integrated with various messaging platforms.

 ## 🚀 Features
 - **Modular Architecture**: The bot is built using a modular architecture, with separate modules for handling messages, commands, and callbacks.